 A fork is a personal copy of a repository that lives on your GitHub account.
 For example, when you fork the Analytics repo, you duplicate the AdobeDocs/analytics.en repo onto your personal GitHub server space, such as bbringhu/analytics.en.
 Like branching, forking is a way to make changes in a separate environment and then submit them as a pull request when you’re ready.

-A pull request lets you check changes in from your branch to the master.
+A pull request lets you check changes in from your branch to the main.
 (Some people think it should be called a “push request.”
-It’s a pull request because you’re asking the person who controls the master branch to pull in your changes.)
+It’s a pull request because you’re asking the person who controls the main branch to pull in your changes.)

-When you submit a pull request (PR) to the master branch, the content is validated in two ways: (1) to make sure there are no conflicts between the branch and master and (2) to ensure the Markdown syntax is valid for the Jenkins pipeline.
+When you submit a pull request (PR) to the main branch, the content is validated in two ways: (1) to make sure there are no conflicts between the branch and main and (2) to ensure the Markdown syntax is valid for the Jenkins pipeline.
 See Resolve Validation Errors.

 See Manage pull requests below.